Immolation Creator Michael Klug: How We Built and Burned a Confessional

 Michael Klug is an award-winning actor and filmmaker, as well as a film critic and screenplay consultant.
-“Haunted by Nicholas Tesla,” which he stars in and co-wrote, just played at FilmQuest.
+“Haunted by Nikola Tesla,” which he stars in and co-wrote, just played at FilmQuest.
 In the following piece, he explains how he and his team built and burned a confession booth for the recent short film “Immolation.”

 Jeepers.
 About 15 years had gone by since I’d produced one of my own short scripts.
 So when the idea for “Immolation” popped into my head, I figured it’d be a nifty way to tout my wares as a screenwriter and an actor.
 The logline was simple: In a confessional booth, a troubled man confronts the priest whom he believes baptized him as an infant.